wp-plugins/ag-custom-admin/readme.txt

 This is excelent tool for **Branding** your admin panel pages with your custom content, colors and images.

 = Admin Bar Options =
-*Hide admin bar completely,
+* Hide admin bar completely
-*Hide admin bar on front end, *Change admin bar logo and link
+* Hide admin bar on front end, *Change admin bar logo and link

 	- Hide admin bar WordPress logo
 	- Add custom image in admin header